• start here

 👉🏼 For a complete run-down of ALL the camera gear we are currently using & loving, check out this post: Camera gear for travel photography: what we use as full-time travellers

-Backpacking through Los Glaciares is always a highlight of my many trips to Patagonia— wild, spectacular, and wildly unpredictable.
+Backpacking through Los Glaciares is always a highlight of any trip to Patagonia— wild, spectacular, and wildly unpredictable.
 Having a carefully thought-out kit makes all the difference in staying comfortable, safe, and warm!

 TAGS:outdoor packing listspatagoniatrip-specific packing lists